|The Houston Riots and

 happened in Houston, Texas.
 Altho (sic) I am not guilty of the crime that I am accused of, but mother, it is God's will that I go

 Pre-dawn, on December 11, near Salado Creek, the 13 soldiers were taken to hastily constructed gallows and summarily

 There had been no notice given to the media or public and their sentences and hangings would not be formally announced until

 later that morning.
 As they were escorted to the gallows, the soldiers were reportedly calm and sang hymns.

-conductors took their places and the men for the last time heard the command, “March!”
-Thirteen ropes dangled from the
+took their places and the men for the last time heard the command, “March!”
+Thirteen ropes dangled from the crossbeam of the

 military officials.
 Acting Judge Advocate Gen., Brig.
 Gen. Samuel T. Ansell, was particularly angered and said: “The men were